presidioforts/scratchfiles/Tickers333.md

 Here is the corrected version of your text with grammar and spelling fixes:

 ---

-Summary
-Skip CIWAT SCM check for EPLX-Support orgs because this is not an LOB organization.
-Allow the Platform Service team to run forked repository workflows in EPLX-Support orgs.

-Description
-Skip CIWAT SCM check for EPLX-Support orgs.
-Allow running forked repository workflows (like the DOE folder in EPL).
-In EPL, we have a feature where if a job is under the DOE folder, it will skip the SCM validation check.
-We would like to have a similar feature in EPL-X to execute jobs in the following orgs.
+"npm config fix" to correct the .npmrc content to resolve the auth issue when the app team uses Node.js versions 18 / 20.

+EPL-X npm buildpack doesn't have the feature to fix the .npmrc configuration.
+Auth token correction steps were not implemented, and the app team is not able to move to a higher Node.js version.

 ---

-Let me know if you'd like this formatted for a formal request or Confluence entry.
+Let me know if you’d like this rephrased for a formal note or issue tracker.